TankaMelnyk/C_plus_plus-Projects/README.md

  - Polymorphism and its types.
  - Object-Oriented Design and UML class diagrams.

-## Application architecture and layers
+## Architecture and layers
-- The project is presented as a set of three layers - Presentation Layer, Business Logic and Data Layer.
+The project is presented as a set of three layers:
+* Presentation Layer.
+* Business Logic.
+* Data Layer.
+Common architecture structure - xxx

+## Application key points
 - The root of the application is the Application class which encapsulates one Wrapper of each layer.
 - Each layer is isolated from each other and only knows about the "bridge" from the layer below.
 - The Data Layer is represented by a simple Accessor and text dictionary file in the operating system.